cprasmu/MotorSpeedControl/README.md

    - Add `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json` to Additional Boards Manager URLs
    - Go to Tools > Board > Boards Manager, search for ESP32 and install

+2. Install the required libraries:
+   - TFT_eSPI (by Bodmer) - Make sure to copy the provided User_Setup.h to the TFT_eSPI library folder or modify your own to match the pins defined in the code.
+   - IRremote (by Armin Joachimsmeyer)

-2. Connect your ESP32 to the computer via USB.
+3. Connect your ESP32 to the computer via USB.

-3. Select the correct ESP32 board (e.g., "ESP32 Dev Module") and port.
+4. Select the correct ESP32 board (e.g., "ESP32 Dev Module") and port.

-4. Upload the `main.ino` sketch.
+5. Upload the `main.ino` sketch.

-5. After uploading, open the Serial Monitor to see the IP address of the ESP32 access point.
+6. After uploading, open the Serial Monitor to see the IP address of the ESP32 access point.

-6. Connect your computer or phone to the WiFi network:
+7. Connect your computer or phone to the WiFi network:
    - SSID: `ESP32_Motor_Control`
    - Password: `12345678`

-7. Open a web browser and navigate to `http://192.168.4.1` (or the IP shown in Serial Monitor).
+8. Open a web browser and navigate to `http://192.168.4.1` (or the IP shown in Serial Monitor).

 ## Usage